CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/05-ACCESS-WORKSPACE-USING-WVD-CLIENT.md

    ![ws name.](media/58.png)

-12. Your Application will launch, and will be ready to use.
+12. The Excel application will launch and will look similar to the screenshot below.

    ![ws name.](media/w13.png)

-13. You can close this Excel Application session now by clicking on close button.
+13. You can exit the sign-in window of Excel Application by clicking on close button.

    ![ws name.](media/w11.png)

-## **Task 2: Access the Workspace Desktop using WVD Client**
+## **Task 2: Access the Virtual Desktop**

-In this task we will be accessing the desktop type application named *WVD-HP-01-DAG* created by default when we created *WVD-HP-01* host pool using WVD Client.

-1. In your local machine go to **Start** and search for **Remote desktop** and open the Application with exact Icon as shown below.
+1. In your local machine go to **Start** and search for **Remote desktop** and open the Application with icon similar to the one shown below.

    ![ws name.](media/51.png)

-2. Now double click on **WVD-HP-01-DAG** Desktop to access it.
+2. The WVD client application will launch and we will land on the WVD dashboard.
+Click on the tile named **WVD-HP-01-DAG** to launch the desktop.

    ![ws name.](media/100.png)

-3. Enter your **credentials** to access the Desktop.
+3. Enter your **lab credentials** to access the Desktop.

    - Username: **<inject key="AzureAdUserEmail" />**
    - Password: **<inject key="AzureAdUserPassword" />**